 Utah will also have to consider the economic and environmental costs and risks associated with greenhouse gas emissions from coal-fired power, and its contribution to our climate crisis.
 Carbon prices or taxes also may come into play in the years ahead.

-This spring, the regulatory commissions in Idaho, Utah, and Wyoming approved the Multi-State Plan agreement.
-As for the other states in PacifiCorp’s system, the Oregon commission approved the agreement in January, Washington is considering it as part of a current rate case, and California will evaluate the agreement in an upcoming rate case.
+In 2020, the regulatory commissions in Idaho, Utah, and Wyoming approved the Multi-State Plan agreement.
+As for the other states in PacifiCorp’s system, the Oregon commission approved the agreement in January 2020, Washington is considering it as part of a current rate case, and California will evaluate the agreement in an upcoming rate case.